defining marketing, marketing mix, customers

 - improve the competitive strengths of the organization over time.

-But let’s have a very simple look at the role of marketing.
+But let’s now have a very simple look at the role of marketing based on these three goals.
 The above marketing goals are really all about getting and keeping customers.
 This means that can we break marketing down to three simplistic responsibilities:

 In other words – GET – BUILD – HOLD customers.
-Clearly there is a whole array of marketing strategies and tactics that are built by the firm to deliver these three goals for the organization.
+Clearly, there is a whole array of marketing strategies and tactics that are built by the firm to deliver these three desired outcomes for the organization.